woustachemax/blog/blog/blog-2.md

 to get rid of all the boilerplate and set up a ready-to-run project.

 For styling, there's **NativeWind**, which brings Tailwind CSS-like utility classes to React Native.
-No more writing repetitive styles or dealing with verbose `StyleSheet.create` calls—just focus on building.
+No more writing repetitive styles or dealing with verbose `StyleSheet.create` calls, just focus on building.
 You can install it with:

 ```bash
 npm install nativewind